SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

 **Consumer Info:**  The consumer's personal data e.g. name, address, phone number etc.

-**Authendication:** The process for verifying the consumer's identity via Strong Consumer Authentication (e.g. BankID).
+**Authentication:** The process for verifying the consumer's identity via Strong Consumer Authentication (e.g. BankID).

 **Delivery Info:** Information about where the goods should be delivered.